-The Fujifilm X100F and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were announced, respectively, in January 2017 and October 2017.
+The Fujifilm X100F and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and October 2017.
 Both the X100F and the G1X Mark III are fixed lens compact cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Canon G1 X Mark III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Fujifilm X100F and the Canon G1 X Mark III is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X100F – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is somewhat smaller (6 percent) than the Fujifilm X100F.
 Moreover, the G1X Mark III is markedly lighter (15 percent) than the X100F.
 It is noteworthy in this context that the G1X Mark III is splash and dust-proof, while the X100F does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.